marvinborner/bruijn/docs/wiki_src/coding/REPL.md

 # REPL

-The REPL is a very helpful feature for functional programming languages like bruijn.
+The REPL is a very helpful tool for functional programming languages like bruijn.
 You can use it to continuously test or execute parts of your code.